-e.
+f.
 Product Warranties

-We estimate future costs associated with expected product failure rates, material usage and service costs in the development of our warranty obligations.
-Warranty reserves are based on historical experience of warranty claims and generally will be estimated as a percentage of sales over the warranty period.
-In the event the actual results of these items differ from the estimates, an adjustment to the warranty obligation would be recorded.
-Changes in our product warranty liability during the years ended December 31, 2017 and 2016 were as follows:
+We estimate future warranty costs to be incurred for product failure rates, material usage and service costs in the development of our warranty obligations.
+Estimated future costs are based on actual past experience and are generally estimated as a percentage of sales over the warranty period.
+Changes in our product warranty liability during the years ended December 31, 2018 and 2017 were as follows: